 In 2016 the leaders at Highlands Church began to consider planting a daughter congregation north of Denver.
-Joining with other churches around the nation and a church planting ministry affiliated with the OPEN Network, in the spring of 2017 Highlands Church made the commitment to plant a new church in Boulder County.
+Joining with other churches around the nation and a church planting ministry affiliated with Launchpad Partners, in the spring of 2017 Highlands Church made the commitment to plant a new church in Boulder County.
 Pastors have been selected and monthly dinners have begun in preparation for Sunday services to start early in 2018.

 The new church will be a progressive Christian church rooted in a Trinitarian understanding of God with roots in the evangelical traditions of worship.

 While making plenty of room for people with a wide spectrum of beliefs, the teaching of the new church will be grounded in the beliefs about God consistent with the early followers of Jesus as expressed in the Apostle's Creed:

 I believe in God, the Father Almighty,

 and in Jesus Christ, His only Son, our Lord:

 Who was conceived of the Holy Spirit,

 born of the Virgin Mary,